swch/slate/source/includes/_rest.md

 ------ | ---- | -----------
 id | number (pk) | Unique ID of this cardholder. financial_institution_id | number (fk) [financial institutions](#financial-institutions) |
-first_name | string |
-last_name | string |
-email | string |
+type | string | It is critical to understand the behavior associated with each cardholder.
+The default, 'ephemeral', cardholder is deleted along with all its associated entities upon session termination.  'persistent_credentials' cardholders are not removed automatically, but their associated cards are.  'persistent_all' cardholders are not removed and neither are any of their associated entities.
+ If not storing CardSavr ids within your application, you can look up cards and accounts using the corresponding customer_key. first_name | string | last_name | string | email | string |